Medical expert of the article

 Among the indications:

-• aggravated ulcer of duodenum a gut or a stomach;
+- aggravated ulcer of the duodenum or stomach;

-• ulcers of symptomatic nature (ulcerous lesions (fast developing) of the stomach or duodenum intestines, which appear under the influence of stresses, reception of various medicinal preparations or pathologies of closely located internal organs);
+- ulcers of a symptomatic nature (ulcerative lesions (rapidly developing) of the stomach or duodenum, which appear under the influence of stress, taking various medications or pathologies of nearby internal organs);

-• erosive form of esophagitis (an inflammatory process in the esophagus, in which the integrity of its mucosa disintegrates), as well as reflux esophagitis (an inflammatory process in the esophagus, provoked by throwing into it the contents of the stomach);
+- erosive form of esophagitis (an inflammatory process in the esophagus, in which the integrity of its mucous membrane is destroyed), as well as reflux esophagitis (an inflammatory process in the esophagus, provoked by the reflux of stomach contents into it);

-• gastrinoma (a combination of ulcerative lesions of the stomach, and also formed in the prostate benign tumor);
+- gastrinoma (a combination of ulcerative lesion of the stomach and a benign tumor formed in the pancreas);

-• prevention against the development of violations in the upper gastrointestinal tract, as well as in the period after surgery;
+- prevention of the development of disorders in the upper gastrointestinal tract, as well as in the period after surgery;

-• prevention of possible penetration of gastric juice into the respiratory system in patients undergoing anesthesia surgery.
+- prevention of possible penetration of gastric juice into the respiratory system in patients undergoing surgery under anesthesia.

 Pharmacodynamics

-The drug selectively blocks the type H2 receptors of histamine in the lining of gastric mucosa, and also inhibits the secretion of hydrochloric acid.
-The effect of ranitidine also reduces the total secretory volume, which reduces the concentration of pepsin in the gastric contents.
+The drug selectively blocks histamine H2 receptors in the parietal cells of the gastric mucosa and also suppresses the secretion of hydrochloric acid.
+Ranitidine's effect also reduces the total secretory volume, which reduces the concentration of pepsin in the gastric contents.

-The antisecretory properties of the drug form the conditions in which ulcerative lesions of the duodenum gut and stomach heal faster.
-Ranitidine enhances the protective properties of the gastroduodenal tissue: it improves the microcirculation, enhances the restoring effect, and also increases the secretion of mucous elements.
+The antisecretory properties of the drug create conditions in which ulcerative lesions of the duodenum and stomach heal faster.
+Ranitidine enhances the protective properties of the tissues of the gastroduodenal region: improves microcirculation processes, enhances the restorative effect, and also increases the secretion of mucous elements.

 Pharmacokinetics

-After oral administration, it is rapidly absorbed from the digestive tract.
-The peak concentration is 440-545 ng / ml.
-His achievement comes 2-3 hours after taking the drug at a dosage of 150 mg.
-The bioavailability index is approximately 50% (this is due to the effect of the "1st passage" inside the liver).
-The intake of food does not affect the strength of the substance's absorption.
+After oral administration, it is rapidly absorbed from the gastrointestinal tract.
+The peak concentration is 440-545 ng/ml.
+It is reached 2-3 hours after taking the drug at a dosage of 150 mg.
+The bioavailability is approximately 50% (this is due to the "first pass" effect in the liver).
+Food intake does not affect the absorption of the substance.

-With plasma proteins binds to 15%.
-Can penetrate through the histohematological barriers (also through the placenta), but through the BBB is bad.
-The distribution volume is approximately 1.4 l / kg.
+It binds to plasma proteins by 15%.
+It can penetrate histohematic barriers (also through the placenta), but it passes poorly through the BBB.
+The distribution volume is approximately 1.4 l/kg.
 Partial biotransformation occurs in the liver.
-As a result, the main product of the decomposition, N-oxide, is formed, along with the S-oxide, and then their demethylation takes place.
+As a result, the main decay product is formed - N-oxide, and with it S-oxide, and then their demethylation occurs.

-The half-life at a normal creatinine clearance is 2-3 hours.
-In case of lowering the clearance, this period is extended.
-The coefficient of kidney cleansing is approximately 410 ml / min (this is an indication of the active process of tubular secretion).
+The half-life period with a normal creatinine clearance rate is 2-3 hours.
+In case of decreased clearance, this period is extended.
+The renal clearance rate is approximately 410 ml/min (this is a sign of an active process of tubular secretion).

-Excretion occurs mainly in the urine - during the subsequent 24 hours after taking (unchanged substance), about 30% (oral intake) or 70% (intravenous administration) of the drug is excreted.
-Also displayed under the form of N-oxide (less than 4% of the total dose), and in addition S-oxide with desmethylranitidine (1% each).
+Excretion occurs mainly with urine - during the following 24 hours after administration (unchanged substance) approximately 30% (oral administration) or 70% (intravenous administration) of the drug is excreted.
+It is also excreted as N-oxide (less than 4% of the total dose), and in addition S-oxide with desmethylranitidine (1% each).

 Dosing and administration

-Dosage is selected individually.
-For an adult, it is usually 0.15 g twice a day (in the morning and in the evening) or a single dose of 0.3 g at night.
+The dosage is selected individually.
+For an adult, it is usually 0.15 g twice a day (morning and evening) or a single dose of 0.3 g at night.
 The duration of the treatment course is 1-2 months.

-As a prophylaxis against exacerbation of ulcers should be consumed at 0.15 g per night.
-The duration of such a course can be up to 1 year (regular endoscopic control (every four months) is also necessary - examination of the gastric mucosa using a special device used for visual examination).
+As a preventative measure against ulcer exacerbation, 0.15 g should be taken at night.
+The duration of such a course can be up to 1 year (regular endoscopic monitoring is also necessary (every four months) - examination of the gastric mucosa using a special device used for visual examination).

-With gastrinoma, you need to drink 0.15 grams of medication three times a day.
-If necessary, the daily dosage may be increased to 0.6-0.9 g.
+For gastrinoma, you need to take 0.15 g of the medicine three times a day.
+If necessary, the daily dosage can be increased to 0.6-0.9 g.

-As a prophylaxis against the occurrence of bleeding or ulceration (due to stress) - you need to inject the medicine in / in or / m, at a dosage of 0.05-0.1 g every 6-8 hours.
+As a preventative measure against the occurrence of bleeding or ulceration (due to stress), the medicine should be administered intravenously or intramuscularly, at a dosage of 0.05-0.1 g every 6-8 hours.

-Patients suffering from renal insufficiency (the creatinine in the blood serum is more than 3.3 mg / 100 ml), it is necessary to drink the drug twice a day at a dosage of 0.075 g.
+Patients with renal failure (creatinine level in blood serum is more than 3.3 mg/100 ml) should take the medicine twice a day at a dosage of 0.075 g.

 Use Ranitidine during pregnancy